lasp/fp32-fsw-xmera/algorithms/thrFiringSchmitt/thrFiringSchmitt.rst

 The module reads in the attitude control thruster force values for both on- and off-pulsing scenarios, and then maps this into a time which specifies how long a thruster should be on.
 The thruster configuration data is read in through a separate input message in the reset method.
 The Schmitt trigger allows for an upper and lower bound where the thruster is either turned on or off.
+Commands that saturate the control period are over-driven by a configurable ``onTimeSaturationFactor`` (default 1.0) to guarantee thrust for the full duration of the control period.
 The paper `Steady-State Attitude and Control Effort Sensitivity Analysis of Discretized Thruster Implementations <https://doi.org/10.2514/1.A33709>`__ includes a detailed discussion on the Schmitt Trigger and compares it to other thruster firing methods.